 One of the biggest problems with digital advertising for B2B companies is that it's hard to see the value of all the clicks you get.
 Do they really lead to sales?

-Marketing Automation also solves this problem.
-A good marketing automation system keeps track of which campaigns your contacts have interacted with and on which ad channels.
+Marketing automation solves this problem too.
+A good marketing automation system keeps track of which campaigns your contacts have interacted with and on which advertising channels.
 The contact's entire buying journey, from first click to sold customer, is in the system.
 And the system can then give you reports on what these different campaigns and channels actually led to in terms of sales results.

 An investment in a Marketing Automation system can therefore give you information on which ads are delivering more than they cost and which ones you should turn off.